 Point Walter Reserve has got it going on.
 And by it, we mean a golf course, playgrounds, boat ramp, parking galore and, most importantly, stellar BBQ spots.
 Offering lovely river views and plenty of shade, this spot is very busy on weekends so be sure to head there early to stake out a good picnic spot.

-We can’t forget our favourite island!
+We can’t forget our favourite island.
 Next time you feel a ship to shore escape calling set out for Thomson Bay at Rottnest Island and whip yourself up a BBQ feast to enjoy with the Quokkas (figuratively, please don’t feed the animals).
 Have a dip, enjoy some pigs in blankets and then grab a Simmo’s ice cream to cool down before boarding the ferry home.
-Perfect day out?
-We think so!

 Image credit: Jessica Wyld